-&lt;sup>10 In addition, only limited information is collected from very small local firms with 10 or fewer employees (Jammal et al., 2006).
+$^{^{10}}$ In addition, only limited information is collected from very small local firms with 10 or fewer employees (Jammal et al., 2006).

-&lt;sup>11 This sample is substantially smaller than the sample of 10,698 firms with 3.12 million paid workers used in Nguyen and Ramstetter (2015) because that study includes firms that had zero paid employees or wages for any one of the four occupation categories, whereas this study excludes such firms.
+11 This sample is substantially smaller than the sample of 10,698 firms with 3.12 million paid workers used in Nguyen and Ramstetter (2015) because that study includes firms that had zero paid employees or wages for any one of the four occupation categories, whereas this study excludes such firms.

-As mentioned above, there has been a substantial policy bias in favor of SOEs and MNEs in Vietnam.
-Partially as a result of this legacy, MNEs and SOEs have played relatively large roles in Vietnam's manufacturing industries.
-Reflecting efforts to privatize many SOEs and stimulate private business, the enterprise data suggest SOE shares declined markedly after 2000 but national accounts data suggest only small reductions in SOE shares after 2000.
-Partially because there are few ownership restrictions, WFs account for almost all MNE activity in Vietnamese manufacturing.
+2000 but national accounts data suggest only small reductions in SOE shares after 2000.12 Partially because there are few ownership restrictions, WFs account for almost all MNE activity in Vietnamese manufacturing.

 In 2009, private firms had the largest payrolls in the 11 sample industries (1.14 million paid workers), followed closely by WFs (1.13 million), and distantly by SOEs and JVs (0.29 million and 0.13 million, respectively; Table 1).
 WF employment was concentrated in labor-intensive industries such as apparel, leather, and footwear, electronic machinery, and wood and furniture.
 JV employment was also heavily concentrated in a few industries, namely the apparel group, transportation machinery, and food and beverages.
-In contrast, private firm employment was more evenly disbursed across a range of industries, led by the apparel group, food and beverages, wood and furniture, and non-metallic mineral products.
+In contrast, private firm employment was more evenly disbursed in a range of industries, led by the apparel group, food and beverages, wood and furniture, and non-metallic mineral products.
 SOEs also employment was also evenly spread among a number of industries led by the apparel group, transportation machinery, non-metallic mineral products, food and beverages, the chemicals group, and the metals group.